attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Examples: `isPowerOfTwo(16)` => `true`, `isPowerOfTwo(9) => `false`

 *Hint:* You can easily check if a number is power of two by - repeatedly dividing it by two and checking for any remainder - until the number becomes 1 or less.
 If at any point the remainder is not 0, the number is not a power of two.

+# Week 12

+## Day 5

+Create two Javascript functions - `largest` and `smallest`.

+Both of them takes an array of numbers as an input.

+`largest` should return the largest number in the array.

+`smallest` should return the smallest number in the array.

+Feel free to use any technique - either algorithm based or any of the JS' builtin feature to solve this problem.``